Car insurance extras explained - Which add-ons are worth having?

 Do you have young children?
 Car seat cover could save you a bit of cash, but if not, it isn’t really worth considering.

 But no matter what add-ons you opt for, make sure that you fully understand the terms and conditions of your policy to make sure that you aren’t caught short if you need to make a claim.

-- Temporary Car Insurance for New Drivers
+- Temporary Insurance for Learner or Provisional Drivers